F30

 • Step 1 – Clean lint path: Remove the lint screen and vacuum inside the lint housing.
 Remove the front or rear panel to access the blower housing and clear any lint clumps.

-• Step 3 – Check exhaust vent: Disconnect the vent hose and inspect for lint buildup or obstructions all the way to the exterior hood.
+• Step 3 – Check exhaust vent: Disconnect the vent hose and inspect for lint buildup or obstructions all the way to the exterior vent hood.
 Clean thoroughly.

 Advertisements